Hi, I'm Louie Maas!

 • Developed functionality for customers to reserve times and dates for specific cars in inventory.

-• Designed infrastructure to handle payments, security deposits, e-signing of rental agreements, and intake/verification of driver's licenses and insurance information.
+• Built infrastructure to handle payments, security deposits, e-signing of rental agreements, and intake and verification of driver's licenses and insurance information.

 Envision Exotics logo